-The airports include Dubai International Airport (or DXB), Dubai World Central – Al Maktoum International (DWC), Zayed International Airport Abu Dhabi, Ras Al Khaimah International Airport and Sharjah International Airport.
+The routes include Dubai International Airport (or DXB), Dubai World Central (DWC), Zayed International Airport Abu Dhabi, Bahrain International Airport, Hamad International Airport Doha, Kuwait International Airport, Imam Khomeini International Airport Tehran and Ben Gurion Airport Tel Aviv.

 Emirates Airways